The Playbook On

 Fight over ownership of community resources

-If your organization develops a tool or resource that may be beneficial to the larger patient community, spread the news and make it easily accessible, as much as possible.
+If your organization develops a tool or resource that may be beneficial to the larger community impacted by the disease, spread the news and make it easily accessible, as much as possible.

 Be afraid to speak up or get involved

 Don’t feel intimidated by more established players in the space.
-Collaborating with other organizations can add benefit to all involved -- and, most of all, patients and caregivers.
+Collaborating with other organizations can add benefit to all involved -- and, most of all, those living with the disease and caregivers.

 Lose sight of the most important metrics

-While competition for media coverage, social followers and other metrics may be validating, measure your impact and your efforts on delivering for patients.
+While competition for media coverage, social followers and other metrics may be validating, measure your impact and your efforts on delivering for those living with the disease.

-Pursue partnerships that expand the focus on patient wellbeing
+Pursue partnerships that expand the focus on wellbeing for those living with the disease

-Collaboration between organizations can provide improved patient support and even outcomes.
+Collaboration between organizations can provide improved support for those impacted by the disease and even outcomes.
 Join forces!

 Establish professional relationships with other nonprofits early